johnnyawesome/TransformingCubes/README.md

 const cubeNum = 5;
 ```

-The one that makes the most difference is this one:
+The one coolest setting is this one:

 ```js
 //Rotate the cubes when transforming